The Graham Kennedy Show: Crow call incident

 On the show of 3 March 1975 (his first seen in colour), Kennedy imitated a crow, saying "faaaaaaark", during a live read of a Cedel hairspray advertisement by announcer Rosemary Margan.
 Kennedy later claimed the Adelaide network station immediately cut the live feed of that show.
 The Nine Network reportedly received hundreds of complaints, followed by a rash of newspaper headlines the next day.
 This led the Australian Broadcasting Control Board to request that Kennedy "show cause" why he should not be removed from the airwaves.
 Kennedy replied that he could not show cause, suggesting that the Board take action to limit his appearances, while hinting at legal action should they do so.
 Rather than removing him, the ABCB banned Kennedy from appearing live, forcing him to pre-record the show on videotape.

 In 2002, in The Age newspaper, media writer Jonathan Green reported that the crow call segment was in fact pretaped and that the controversy was probably just a pretext for other issues.
 Rival Nine personality Ernie Sigley, who presented his own variety show on different nights to Kennedy, has claimed the real reason Kennedy was axed was that his ratings were so poor compared to Sigley's.

-According to Age reporter Suzanne Carbone, the first known use of the expletive on Australian TV was in the 1960s, when Nine Adelaide evening news presenter Kevin Crease said "fucking hell" during a mishap in a live advertisement on variety show Adelaide Tonight.
+According to Age reporter Suzanne Carbone, the first known use of the expletive on Australian television was in the 1960s, when Nine Adelaide evening news presenter Kevin Crease said "fucking hell" during a mishap in a live advertisement on variety show Adelaide Tonight.
 Crease told The Age that "The audience fell off their chairs laughing" and that he was amazed no complaints were received and that although he feared he would be sacked, nothing happened.

 During the February 1973 Logie Awards, American actor Michael Cole generated controversy after accepting an award from host Bert Newton, while apparently drunk, uttering the word "shit" in a short, incoherent acceptance speech.
 This was apparently the first time that profanity had been heard on Australian national television.

 Criticism of Doug McClelland

-Having been forced to tape his shows "indefinitely" by the Australian Broadcasting Tribunal, the network took advantage of the pretaping to completely edit out Kennedy's scathing attack on Senator Doug McClelland, the then Minister for the Media, for his failure to support local content regulations for TV on the 16 April 1975 edition.
+Having been forced to tape his shows "indefinitely" by the Australian Broadcasting Tribunal, the network took advantage of the pretaping to completely edit out Kennedy's scathing attack on Senator Doug McClelland, the then Minister for the Media, for his failure to support local content regulations for television on the 16 April 1975 edition.

 According to Kennedy's biographer, Graeme Blundell, Kennedy resigned from Nine after this controversy, just six weeks after the "crow call" incident.

 Kennedy's words which never made it to air were: